jupyterlab/jupyterlab-desktop/user-guide.md

 # Changing the Python Environment used by JupyterLab Desktop

 JupyterLab Desktop comes with a bundled Python environment which has the essential Python packages for scientific computing and data science workflows.
 For more advanced use cases and specific needs, you can set the Python environment used by JupyterLab Desktop to another `conda`, `venv`, or `pyenv` virtual environment available on your computer.
+The environments on your computer are discovered by JLD on app launch.
+JLD provides UI and CLI features to let you create new Python environments that are compatible with the app.
+See [Python environment management](python-env-management.md) for more information.

 Active Python environment info is shown on the title bar.
 If you hover on it you will see the details of the environment such as its path and certain package versions, along with the currently running JupyterLab server instance information.